 Something To Cook Your Food

 For any café serving food, cooking equipment becomes an important consideration as well.
-Some shops can get by with just a microwave for warming up pastries, while others may need nearly a full-kitchen.
+Some shops can get by with just a microwave for warming up pastries, while others may need nearly a full kitchen.
 This is an area where you need to look at your menu and your business plan when deciding what equipment you need.

 Security System

 A good security system is vital in any small business.
-You and your employees need to feel safe when you’re at work, and you need to be able to lock up night knowing everything will be as you left it the next day.
+You and your employees need to feel safe when you’re at work, and you need to be able to lock up at night knowing everything will be as you left it the next day.

 Depending on your location and size, there are a lot of different options for you when it comes to security systems.
 ADT, Vivint, and a host of other companies have offerings, and there may be local security companies in your area as well.
 Browse around on this one.
 Make sure you’re getting both the best security and the best price.